chordify/redis-schema/README.md

 # redis-schema

 A strongly typed, schema-based, composable Redis library.
-It strives to provide a solid layer, on top of which you can correctly build your application or another library.
+It strives to provide a solid layer on top of which you can correctly build your application or another library.

 ## Why `redis-schema`